More

 A Tribe Called Quest

-ATCQ split up in 1998 but came back together for a few shows before Phife Dawg passed away in 2016 from diabetes complications.
+ATCQ split up in 1998 but came back together for a few shows before Phife Dawg passed away 2016 from diabetes complications.
 Despite having a brief career, they made a lasting impression on the genre with their avant-garde approach.
 This opened the door for later musicians to experiment with new sounds in hip-hop.

-From these humble beginnings, hip hop grew into a global phenomenon with countless artists making their mark on the genre over the years.
+From these humble beginnings, hip hop grew into a global phenomenon, with countless artists making their mark on the genre over the years.

 Tap Into the Hype